aneeshmurali-n/smart-emergency-light-10000mAh-pic12f675/README.md

 > 🚧 This repository is under active development.
-#### (with Battery Management, USB Output, and MCU Control)
-Meet the Smart Emergency Light System!
+**Meet the Smart Emergency Light System!
 This advanced power hub uses a 10,000mAh battery and PIC12F675 MCU for smart charging, USB output, and auto LED control.
 It extends battery life and ensures reliable power during any outage.
-Far smarter than basic emergency lights!
+Far smarter than basic emergency lights!**
 <br>
 <br>
 <br>